4 Easy Ways to Tell if an Egg Has Gone Bad

 If the egg doesn't pass the smell test, it's best to toss it.
 When cracked, eggs should have a neutral odor—not a distinct smell such as sulphuric, gassy, or sour notes.

-Just before you make that cheesy scramble, you need to observe the yolk and egg white once cracked onto a flat surface.
+Just before you make that cheesy scramble with an egg that appears to be good enough to use, you need to observe the yolk and egg white once cracked onto a flat surface.
 Fresh eggs will have a bright yellow or orange yolk, where the egg white is slightly stiff and sits up around the yolk.
 The white of a not-so-fresh egg will be more flat and spread out.

 If your eggs are expiring soon, a delicious way to make use of them is to hard-boil them and stuff them in a jar with a brine to make pickled eggs.
-For the ultimate spring party starter, try this tasty Triple Pickle Deviled Eggs recipe.
+Also, be sure to keep your eggs fresher longer by storing them in the right place in your fridge.